-The Sunday Times PFD Young Writer of the Year Award
+The Sunday Times Charlotte Aitken Young Writer of the Year Award

 The British Council is the international partner of the prize, opening doors for the shortlisted authors abroad.